sabbirshawon/new-year-wish-js-with-music/README.md

-# A Simple Birthday wish with music in JavaScript.
+# A Simple New Year wish with music in JavaScript.